 Virtual meetings and remote offices have become commonplace in the changing business landscape.
 In the past few years, businesses also adapted to virtual events.
 What does marketing a virtual event look like?

 Does the fact that your event is virtual change how you promote it?
 Should all of your marketing be digital to match?
 No. HERE’S WHY:

 1. YOU ARE STILL PROMOTING AN EVENT

-Whether the event is in-person or virtual, raising awareness, presenting the event’s value, and ultimately collecting sign-ups requires a multichannel approach.
+Whether the event is in-person or virtual, raising awareness, presenting the event’s value, and ultimately collecting sign-ups require a multichannel approach.
 You still need a combination of direct mail, email, and social media to raise awareness and get people to register.

 If you held the event last year, you can generate excitement by adding highlight videos to your event page or by letting people access highlights directly from their brochures or direct mailers via QR Codes or augmented reality and donation pages.
 Send them to speaker bios.
 Give them a sneak peek at what’s to come, including right from their mailbox.